 Commissioner's Fellowship in Public Health

-The 2020 TDH Commissioner’s Fellowship has been suspended.
-We will revisit the program in January 2021 with updates on the 2021 Commissioner’s Fellowship program.
+The TDH Commissioner’s Fellowship has been suspended at this time.
+We will revisit the program for fall 2021 and provide updates as available.

 The Commissioner’s Fellowship in Public Health is conceptually modeled after post-graduate, medical education, with the intent of providing recent graduates an opportunity for practical, high-level experiential learning in place of or prior to additional academic institutional work leading to a terminal degree.

 The Fellowship has two underlying goals:

 - Address emerging needs of public health in various areas while providing leadership, professional opportunities, and practical experience to recent graduates that will serve as a foundation for a career in public health

 - Strengthen the relationship between academia and public health practice

 Fellows will be selected for a one (1) year term with the possibility of renewal for one (1) additional year.
 Selected fellows will be located in Nashville, and their home office will be determined by their interest area.
 Each fellow will participate in topical rotations, which will be selected based on personal interests and career goals.
 During the rotations, the fellows' time will be divided between their designated rotations and their primary home.

 For more information about specific home offices, please see below links.
 Be sure to indicate your prefered home office in your application email.

 Each fellow will receive a base salary of $35,000 with state of Tennessee benefits.